Compendiums of Giving: Preserving Our Written Cultural Heritage: Donations to the Archives

-Acknowledgments: Many thanks go to Shaden Dada, Dalya Nouh and Samar Mikati for their support in background research and content development, and to Sara Jawad for her design and technical support.
+Acknowledgments: Many thanks go to Dalya Nouh and Shaden Dada for their support in content development.

 AUB and WWII